OpenEvalProject/evals/manuscripts/elife-33864/v2/manuscript.md

 Gated STED imaging was performed with Leica TCS SP8 STED 3X microscope driven by LAS X controlling software and using HC PL APO 100x/1.4 oil STED WHITE objective, 633 nm white laser for excitation and 775 nm pulsed lased for depletion.
 Images were acquired in 2D STED mode with vortex phase mask.
 Depletion laser power was equal to 90% of maximum power and an internal Leica GaAsP HyD hybrid detector with a time gate of 1 ≤ tg ≤ 8 ns was used.

-## FRET analysis of RhoA and Rac1 biosensors
+### FRET analysis of RhoA and Rac1 biosensors

 The activities of RhoA and Rac1 were measured using previously described Rho single chain biosensor (Fritz et al., 2013) and Rac1 single chain biosensor (Moshfegh et al., 2014) using ratiometric FRET between mTFP1/mCerulean and mVenus.
 Live FRET imaging was performed on Leica TCS SP8 microscope equipped with spectral detection using HC PL APO 100x/1.4 oil STED WHITE objective.
 440 nm pulsed laser (40MHz) was used for the excitation.
 Two channels were acquired simultaneously using hybrid detectors in the spectral ranges of donor 450–500 nm and acceptor 515–550 nm.
 Images were acquired with a scanning velocity of 100 Hz and eight line average scans, a pixel size of 0,416 μm and dimensions of 256 × 256 pixels.
-Donor and acceptor images were convolved with a Gaussian of 1 pixel, background subtracted and FRET-index image was calculated using ImageJ macro according to the formula: FRET=IAIA+ID ,
+Donor and acceptor images were convolved with a Gaussian of 1 pixel, background subtracted and FRET-index image was calculated using ImageJ macro according to the formula: $FRET=\frac{I_{A}}{I_{A}+I_{D}}$ ,

 where IA and ID correspond to the pixel intensity values of acceptor and donor images.
 Cell outlines were determined from the thresholded acceptor image and the average FRET-index value was calculated per cell.

-## Image preparation and analysis
+### Image preparation and analysis

 For image preparation, we used ImageJ for adjustments of levels and contrast, maximum intensity projections, stitching (with pairwise stitching plugin) and thresholding to create binary mask used for circularity measurements and particle detection.